 Distinguishing Between “Sell By” and “Use By” Dates

 Understanding expiration dates is essential for consumers to ensure they consume products within a safe timeframe.
 However, there are several types of expiry dates commonly found on product labels, each serving a distinct purpose.
+For instance, imported products in Indonesia often use English terms like ‘Best Before’ or ‘Use By’, while local regulations from BPOM require the phrase ‘Tanggal Kedaluwarsa’.
+Understanding these differences prevents consumers from discarding safe food too early.
 Here are two of the most common types:

 “Sell By” Date